English Dutch French German Italian Portuguese Russian Spanish

 Grades 4-5 - Lesson 2: Immigration: Who Is In?
 And Who Is Out?

 Examines immigration to the U.S. from the 1880s to 1920s including how it focused on disability.
+Note that the basic grades 4-5 lesson is not complex.
+The lesson offers several extensions that allow it to work well at the high school level.
 Lesson 2 slides examine the immigration system through images and information.

 Grades 4-5 - Lesson 3: History of the Disability Rights Movement